vivimartini/solar-forecast-postprocessing/README.md

 - Forecasts GW, actuals MW → ×1000.
 - Actuals are 15-min snapshots; hourly mean to match forecast definition.
-- Fleet grows ~41 → 56 GW (99.9th-pct actual by year); report skill vs raw forecast, not raw MW drift.
+- The empirical upper generation envelope grows from roughly **41 to 56 GW** over the sample (99.9th-pct actual by year), consistent with an increasing effective generation scale.
+Skill is reported against the contemporaneous raw forecast alongside absolute MW errors.

 ## Evaluation